GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/help_manual.rst

 Switch the API Mode
 ^^^^^^^^^^^^^^^^^^^

-The API mode switch is used to toggle the GUI between operating in OpenCL™ and Vulkan® mode.
-The current mode is displayed within the RGA title bar and is also indicated by the color scheme of the application views and status bar (Green = OpenCL™ mode & Red = Vulkan® mode).
+The API mode switch is used to toggle the GUI between operating in OpenCL™ Offline, Vulkan® and Binary Analysis mode.
+The current mode is displayed within the RGA title bar and is also indicated by the color scheme of the application views and status bar (Green = OpenCL™ mode, Red = Vulkan® mode, Purple = Binary Analsis mode).

 .. image:: images/2_1/display_current_mode.png